 dryervent once a year.
 It's essential to hire a professional service because

+dryers can pose a significant safety hazard.
 Authorized professionals will do a thorough job to ensure that all parts of your system are working properly so that your family remains safe from potential fire hazards caused by dirty or blocked vents.